quercia-dev/birdclef2025/birdclef_report.md

 In this investigation, we do not include external data sources, nor GPU training in running the model.

+On a last note, the final performance of the model is evaluated with 5-second-long samples.
+With this, we always split samples into 5s intervals and use model architectures that are hardcoded to this size.

+## Quirks of the data

+- Spliced audio samples: some audio samples are spliced with human voices explaining the microphone setup.
+- Extreme imbalance in available data between classes: lots of classes,
+- Secondary Labels: information is present in the form of secondary labels.
+- Soundscapes: a large amount of unlabelled audio data is present, which can give more information on the 'shape' of the audio data.

+# Architecture Experiments

+We account for the presence of secondary labels by adding the secondary samples with an intermediate scheme, depending on parameter m in [0,1].
+We start from one-hot encoding as the basis vector e_m, which we scale by m and to which we add the encoding vectors of the secondary labels, with (1-m)/(# secondary labels).

+## CNN Architecture

+## Transformer Architecture

 ## Sound Event Detection

+We use an external classifier to one-shot label audio samples, to identify voices in th

 # Classification Task